eshwen/macOS-setup/docs/programs/cli.md

 3. Paste the public key
 4. Hit **Add GPG key**

 This should apply to GitHub Desktop as well, not just commits on the CLI.
 Just ensure you're using the same email address for your commits as entered when creating the key.
-Double check in Preferences -> Git -> Email.
+Double check in Preferences :material-arrow-right: Git :material-arrow-right: Email.